 Ukraine has adopted relevant laws and regulations to promote environmental, human and labour rights protection, and anti-corruption efforts, which have worked on incentivising companies to act on RBC.
 In 2017, the Law on Environmental Impact Assessment (EIA) was introduced for companies to hold public hearings regarding their projects and operations, and in 2018 the Law on Strategic Environmental Assessment was adopted to ensure that relevant strategic planning documents covered components regarding environmental protection.
 Ukraine has also taken steps towards promoting transparency in the extractive sector by adopting the Law on Ensuring Transparency in the Extractive Industries, while working to harmonise legislation with the EITI Standard and EU directives.
-Moreover, in January 2020, Ukraine adopted a Concept for Implementing State Policy to Promote Socially Responsible Business until 2030 and subsequently introduced an action plan for implementation.
+Moreover, in January 2020, Ukraine adopted a Concept for Implementing State Policy to Promote Socially Responsible Business until 2030 and subsequently introduced an action plan for implementation, and, in March 2021, introduced a new National Human Rights Strategy with a section on business and human rights.

 While ensuring compliance with the existing regulations, relevant policies and mechanism have also been introduced to comply with agreements established with international partners.
 According to the EU-Ukraine Association Agreement, corporate social responsibility and responsible business practices should be promoted, particularly those outlined in the OECD Guidelines, the UN Global Compact and the ILO Tripartite Declaration.
 The Agreement contains additional provisions with regard to promoting sustainable development and covers areas, such as environmental and social protection (including human and labour rights) and anti-corruption efforts.
 In addition, Ukraine has been working towards adjusting its legislative framework to promote integration into the EU energy market and networks, particularly in gas and electricity sectors.
-Notably, Ukrenergo has been taking steps towards joining the European Network of Transmission System Operators in electricity, while the GTSO became an observer in the European Network of Transmission System Operators in gas in 2020.
+Notably, Ukrenergo has been taking steps towards joining the European Network of Transmission System Operators in electricity, while the GTSOU became an observer in the European Network of Transmission System Operators in gas in 2020.